 The best Internet security software typically includes three essential components -- antivirus, anti-spyware and a firewall -- along with optional features, such as a spam filter and parental controls.
 Some companies bundle additional components as well, including identity theft prevention, anti-phishing software and online backup.
-Smartphones are increasingly vulnerable to malware too, and we cover both PC and smartphone Internet security software in this report, as well as some double-duty products that protect both PCs and mobile devices.
+Smartphones and tablets are increasingly vulnerable to malware too, and we cover both PC/Mac and smartphone/tablet Internet security software in this report, as well as some double-duty products that protect both computers and mobile devices.

 In naming the best Internet security suites, we look first to performance, but also ease of use and features.
 Of course, the most important feature of any Internet security software is its antivirus protection (and if that's all you are interested in, we review stand-alone antivirus software programs in their own report).

 What about free Internet security software?
-Try as we might, we could not find a totally free security suite for PC users that passes muster.
-Testing reveals protection that lags behind the best commercial Internet security software, and we see lots of reports of usability issues.
-However, if your main interest is in a solid antivirus product -- and that's what most concerns most users -- we did find some solid antivirus solutions that will do a terrific job of protecting your computer and not cost you one cent.
+Try as we might, we could not find a totally free security suite for PC or Mac that passes muster.
+Protection lags behind the best paid software in tests, and we see lots of reports of usability issues.
+However, if your main interest is antivirus protection -- and that's most users' biggest worry -- we did find some solid antivirus software that will do a terrific job of protecting your computer and not cost you one cent.
 For more on those, see our report on antivirus software.

 Most independent test labs only evaluate antivirus software or the antivirus component of security suites.
 AV-Test.org is particularly helpful because it also rates factors such as usability and a suite's impact on a computer's performance.
-Technology websites generally defer to these labs when it comes to rating effectiveness, but PCMag.com conducts its own testing as well.
-Others, such as Tom's Guide and PC World focus their reviews on usability factors.
+Technology websites generally defer to these labs when it comes to rating effectiveness, but PCMag.com conducts its own testing as well, as does ConsumerReports.org (for both PC/Mac and mobile security software).
+Others, such as Tom's Guide and DigitalTrends.com focus their reviews on usability factors.
 User reviews at sites such as Google Play and Amazon.com are useful for evaluating how Internet security suites perform in the real world.